 - Comparison: Is the product better or as good as its conventional non-green peers.

-- Greenwashing: Is the product green, greenish, or outright greenwashing.
+- Greenwashing: Is the product eco-friendly, kind of green or outright greenwashing.

 Company criteria I use for all green products